Crutches and children - proper fit and safety tips

 - Adjust the crutches to the right length.
 With the crutches upright and your child standing, make sure you can put 2 fingers between your child's underarm and the top of the crutches.
 Crutch pads against the armpit can give your child a rash and put pressure on nerves and blood vessels in the arm.
 Too much pressure can damage nerves and blood vessels.

-- Make sure your child's elbows are slightly bent when she starts to use the crutches, then extended when she takes a step.
+- Make sure your child's elbows are slightly bent when starting to use the crutch, then extended when taking a step.

 Teach your child to:

-- Always keep crutches nearby so your child can use them
+- Always keep crutches nearby in easy reach.

-- Watch the surfaces your child walks on.
+- Watch for slippery walking surface.
 Leaves, ice, and snow are all slippery.
-Your child should not slip on wet roads or sidewalks if the crutches have rubber tips.
+Slipping is not generally a problem on wet roads or sidewalks if the crutches have rubber tips.
 But wet crutch tips on indoor floors can be very slippery.

 - Never hang on the crutches.
 This puts pressure on the arm nerve and can cause damage.

-- Carry a backpack with the things they need.
+- Carry a backpack with necessities.
 This way things are easy to reach and out of the way.